drossDS/Ames_Iowa_Home_Price_Estimator/README.md

     * Neighborhood in which the home resides

 # 6 - Next Steps:
-* The characterisitcs of homes with absolute sale price errors exceeding \\$30,000 should be examined to determine if they exhibit and particular traits that could be better modeled in a future verson of this model
+* The characterisitcs of homes with absolute sale price errors exceeding \\$30,000 should be examined to determine if they exhibit any particular traits that could be better modeled in a future verson of this model
-    * A framework for this analysis has been established in Appendix B, though the analysis was not able to be completed in time
+* Characteristics of higher value sales should also be examined to address the upward trend in the residuals with sale price
 * The model should first be optimized by removing features that appear to be redundant or colinear with other features that do not noticably increase the performance of the model when included
-* Additional categorical variables can be encoded and evluated for correlation with the sales price to possibly be included in a future version of this model
+* Additional categorical variables can be encoded and evaluated for correlation with the sales price to possibly be included in a future version of this model
 * Test this model on housing data from other time periods and other areas of the country to determine national applicability
 __________________________________________
 # Appendix A - Data Dictionary for Final Model